Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/calendar.md

 <div class="w3-container w3-padding-32" id="projects" style="width: 55vw;">
     <h2 class="w3-border-bottom w3-border-light-grey w3-padding-16">Quantum Meme Calendar 2022</h2>
-    <h4>To be able to learn together about quantum computing from journal each month.</h4>
+    <h4>There were incredible memes about quantum computing and the result is a calendar for the year 2022.
+Congratulations to all participants!/h4>
   </div>

 <div style="width: 55vw">